UMCUGenetics/rsync_to_rdisc/README.md

 # Script for rsync between HPC and bgarray

-All script are made tested using Python 3.6.8
+All script are tested using Python 3.6.8

 ### Make virtual python enviroment
 ```bash